szabba/parallax2-polyglot/README.md

 The project is based on the original [Parallax-2](http://olofson.net/examples.html) example by David Olofson.
-It's a piece of clear and beutiful C, and I hope that my addition of crude FPS measuring didn't taint it.
+It's a piece of clear and beautiful C, and I hope that my addition of crude FPS measuring didn't taint it.

 I've also made translations to Python and Ruby (for now).
 They are